Lady Vols pull away in 4th quarter to beat Missouri 77-66

 Jordan Reynolds' 3-pointer with 9:40 left put Tennessee ahead for good.
 Missouri missed 10 of its first 11 shots in the fourth quarter.

+''We had some really good looks,'' Missouri coach Robin Pingeton said. ''I was really pleased with the looks that we got.
+It felt like there were probably four or five really somewhat uncontested layups, and we just didn't convert on them.
+Other than that, I thought we shot the ball pretty well throughout the course of the game, but those were big-moment shots.''

 Before that fourth-quarter run, this was a back-and-forth game.
-The third quarter alone featured seven lead changes and four ties.
+The third quarter alone had seven lead changes and four ties.

-Jaime Nared scored 18 points for Tennessee.
-Reynolds and Mercedes Russell added 12 points each.

 Cierra Porter had 19 points and 10 rebounds for Missouri.
 Sierra Michaelis scored 17 points and Sophie Cunningham added 16.